 But sadly, diners aren’t as commonplace as they used to be.
 Like other mom-and-pop businesses, they’re slowly disappearing, and shiny new shops and sometimes cell phone stores are replacing them.
 And for New Yorkers who are true blue to their diners and other local spots, that’s a tough pill to swallow.

 City Diner at 90th and Broadway happens to be my diner.
 Queues are the norm and the demographics range from twenty-somethings to families with young children to seniors.
 Meanwhile, it’s not the only coffee shop in the neighborhood.
 I understand that its sister restaurant, Metro Diner at 100th and Broadway, draws a crowd too.
-The diner might be dying a slow death, but New Yorkers are hanging on for dear life.
+Case in point: the diner might be dying a slow death, but New Yorkers are hanging on for dear life.

 A greedy landlord raised Big Nick’s rent so high in 2013 that it forced the restaurant at 76th and Broadway to close.
 We thought of Nick as a permanent fixture in the neighborhood, and he was that for 51 years.
 He opened Big Nick’s in 1962 and became the preferred Upper West Side spot for plates of greasy diner food and a whole lot of schmaltz.
 Big Nick, you are gone, but not forgotten.

-While living on the East Side of Manhattan for my first two years in New York, I often visited Midnight Express Diner (you might know this restaurant from Odd Mom Out).
+While living on the East Side of Manhattan for my first two years in New York, I often visited Midnight Express Diner (you might know this restaurant from the TV show, Odd Mom Out).
 It was a five or six-minute walk from my apartment at the time, so I’d wander over on the weekends for breakfast.
 I haven’t been back to Midnight Express since I moved to the Upper West Side.
-It’s funny how, in New York, we find our neighborhood spots and remain incredibly loyal while we live nearby.
-But after we move, we rarely, if ever, return to those haunts.
+It’s funny how, in New York, we find our neighborhood spots and remain incredibly loyal while we live or work nearby.
+But after we move or change jobs, we rarely, if ever, return to those haunts.